ajbanjara/Wireshark/DisplayFilters.md

  ip.src == 10.43.54.65 or ip.dst == 10.43.54.65
 ```

-This can be counterintuitive in some cases.
+Before Wireshark 3.6, this can be counterintuitive in some cases.
 Suppose we want to filter out any traffic to or from 10.43.54.65.
 We might try the following:

 ```
  ip.addr != 10.43.54.65